 Wilbur Taylor Dartnell VC was killed in action on this day in 1915

-William enlisted when war was declared in August 1914 and went to England the following February 1915.
+When war was declared in August 1914, Wilbur enlisted and went to England the following February 1915.
 He joined the 25th Battalion, the Royal Fusiliers, as a temporary lieutenant.
 By early May, he was in Mombasa.
 In June, the Fusiliers captured Bukoba, the German base for attacks on the Ugandan frontier.

-On 3 September 1915, near Maktau, East Africa William was wounded in the leg during an ambush.
+On 3 September 1915, near Maktau, East Africa, Wilbur was wounded in the leg during an ambush.

 Wilbur Dartnell was awarded the Victoria Cross posthumously.
 The citation read: